SU-SWS/decanter-web/content/_pages/use-decanter-as-a-developer-installation.md

 TBD

 ## I'm using webpack
-Our webpack configuration is a little complicated you may say.
+Our webpack configuration is a little complicated you may say but it does an awesome job.

 ## I'm using Drupal
 If you are using Drupal 8+ and would like to have Decanter in your project you can check out these projects.